CuchulainnPrimus/Business-Metrics-for-Data-Driven-Companies/week 1/99 - Summary.md

 - communicated to the relevant decision makers
 - using visual metaphors and non technical language.

-What do we mean by ìright nowî?
+What do we mean by ‚Äúright now‚Äù?

 1. Ideally realtime,
 2. Just in Time,